bsmg/beat-saber-community-wiki/faq.md

 > **DO NOT USE WRIST WEIGHTS!**
 {.is-danger}

 You will only hurt yourself.
-Besides, a lightsaber wouldn't be heavy, *it's made of light.*
+Besides, a lightsaber wouldn't be heavy, *it's made of plasma.*
 Please read [this comment](https://www.reddit.com/r/Vive/comments/8g9jgs/beat_saber_has_now_released/dya1yl7/) for more information.

 ## My game will not load!